moneyprotocol/engineering/README.md

 yarn build
 ```

-If you have changed somrbtcing in one or more packages apart from dev-frontend, it's best to use:
+If you have changed something in one or more packages apart from dev-frontend, it's best to use:

 ```
 yarn rebuild